From MRI to Mesh: Finite Element Brain Model Creation

 β βββ subjects/

-β βββ sub0045/ # Clean example subject for users to run through the workflow
+β βββ sub0045/ # Minimal example subject used by the workflow

 β β βββ img/

-β β βββ fs_seg/ # FreeSurfer-derived segmentation inputs
+β β βββ fs_seg/ # MRI and FreeSurfer-derived segmentation inputs

 β β